BA Classical Studies / Overview

 - Typical International Baccalaureate offer

-34-31 points overall (core points accepted), to include 5 or 6 at Higher level in three subjects.
+33 points overall (core points accepted).
+6,5,5 at Higher Level.
 See A-levels for subject entry requirements.

 - Number of places/applicants

 Approx 30 places / 180 applicants

 - Study the literature, culture and history of the Greek and Roman worlds.